brianl2/Midterm-Project-Lighthouselabs-/README.md

 # Welcome to our flight prediction midterm project
+This is our Midterm Project with Lighthouse Labs Created by Owen Brush, Brian Lu and Amir Shakouri.
+Here, we attempt to predict flight arrival times using a flights dataset.

 # Files of note:
 - Final predictions are located in root folder.